If you’re looking for the best 3 room tent, you’re in the right place. Welcome!

-These rooms are separated by removable dividers, letting you have a large open space in the day time, fantastic for family and friend bonding.
+These rooms are separated by removable dividers, letting you have a large open floor space in the day time, which is a fantastic option for family and friend bonding.
 They’re accessible through the center vestibule, which contains front and back doors to the outside.

 This mesh, along with the polyester tent and fly fabric, is excellent at keeping you dry.
 The included H20 block technology helps with this.
 However, several users had issues with leaks at the seams so consider some seam seal if camping in the rain.

 The CORE 12-person instant cabin fares better in the wind; the steel tent states and telescoping steel poles hold steady.

 The nature of the poles allows for a simple, swift setup.
 They’re pre-attached, letting you set it up in two minutes or less.
 It’s easily done with one person, but customers feel it’s easier with a friend.